Than0316/Gomoku-Game-Model/README.md

 We can use Monte Carlo or other learning techniques to order general cases where threats are not possible.

 ###___### my comments

+We need to be more detailed on shape detector and evaluation function.